Alejogb1/job-board/blog-data/how-can-ggpairs-be-formatted-to-display-only-points.md

 id: "how-can-ggpairs-be-formatted-to-display-only-points"
 ---

-Okay, let's tackle this.
-I've spent a fair bit of time working with `ggpairs` in different contexts, mostly during exploratory data analysis phases on large datasets where visualizing pairwise relationships is crucial.
+,  I've spent a fair bit of time working with `ggpairs` in different contexts, mostly during exploratory data analysis phases on large datasets where visualizing pairwise relationships is crucial.
 One frequent need, precisely as you've pointed out, is to have `ggpairs` render only the scatter plots—just the points—without the additional bells and whistles like the correlation values, histograms, or density plots on the diagonals or upper triangle.
 It's a common customization, and fortunately, it's quite achievable with the tool's flexibility.

 My experience stems from numerous data science projects where visual clarity was paramount.
 I remember one particular project involving sensor data; the sheer volume of data points meant that anything other than a straightforward scatter plot would quickly become visually cluttered and difficult to interpret.
 We had to tweak `ggpairs` significantly to make any sense of it.